Azerbaijani in Armenia

 Introduction / History

-When ethnic violence in Armenia erupted and reached a peak in the early 1990s, about 200,000 Azerbaijanis fled from Armenia to Azerbaijan.
-While the origins of the Azerbaijanis, (also known as the Azeri), are unclear, we do know that they have been subjected to numerous invasions throughout history.
+While the origins of the Azerbaijanis, (also known as the Azeri), are unclear, we know that they have been subjected to numerous invasions throughout history.
 The homeland of the Azeris was first conquered by the Persians in the sixth century B.C.
 In the seventh century A.D., they were conquered by Arab Muslims and Islam was introduced.
-Although Armenians endured much persecution to maintain their Christianity, their Azerbaijani neighbors became Muslims.
+Although Armenians endured much persecution by the Arabs because of their Christianity, their Azeris neighbors became Muslims.

 What Are Their Lives Like?

-The Azerbaijani diet consists mainly of rice pilaf and a variety of grilled and boiled meats including beef, goat, and lamb.
-Traditional dishes include bozartma (mutton stew), dovga (a soup made from yogurt), meat, and herbs.
+The Azeri diet consists mainly of rice pilaf and a variety of grilled and boiled meats including beef, goat and lamb.
+Traditional dishes include bozartma (mutton stew), dovga (a soup made from yogurt), meat and herbs.
 Tea and wine are popular drinks.

 What Are Their Beliefs?

-Armenia's Azerbaijanis are primarily Muslims of the Shi'ite sect, but there are a number of Hanafite Muslims as well.
+Armenia's Azerbaijanis are primarily Muslims of the Shia sect, but there are a number of Hanafite Muslims as well.
 Twenty percent of the Azerbaijani in Armenia are non-religious.

-Islam among the Azerbaijanis is a reflection of historical ties that exist between Azerbaijan and Iran.
+Islam among Azeris reflects historical ties that exist between Azerbaijan and Iran.
 Until the twentieth century, most Azerbaijanis identified themselves as Muslims rather than Azerbaijani or Turks.
 They believe that being a "spiritual community of Islam" was much more important than being a nation.

 What Are Their Needs?